Obscurely/falion/README.md

 ### 💡 Features

-- [x] Scrapes programming resources
+- [x] Interact with programming resources
   - [x] **StackOverflow** - No need to say anything
   - [x] **StackExchange**- index of different forums
   - [x] **Github Gists** - for code snippets and guides